temenostech/temenos-platform-documentation/docfx_project/home/techguides/git-folder-standardization.md

 | N/A                        | jboss-modules                            |                                                                | *.zip                                                                                                                                                                                         | *.zip containing the folders, sub folders, jars, with   the module.xml which can be unzipped to modules folder in jboss It also   checks for the existing folders com/temenos/t24, com/temenos/tafj ,system ,if   exists it is ignored and other folders are copied                                                                                                                                                                                                       |
 | N/A                        | standalone.xml                           |                                                                | *.xml                                                                                                                                                                                         | *.xml containing standalone.xml file.
 The template   file for OSS and TSS are provided at point 6 in this user guide for both OSS   and TSS templates.                                                                                                                                                                                                                                                                                                                    |

+>[!Note]
+>Do not leave multiple versions of the same component type in the GIT folder as this would produce undesired results.

 <br>
 </br>